Kinoma/KPR-examples/README.md

 <x-app-info id="browser.example.kinoma.marvell.com" platform="mac,win,iphone,android"><span class="uiSample mobileSample"></span></x-app-info>

 This example demonstrates how to implement an embedded web view container.
 The code embeds the web view with a browser container.
-This example demonstrates how to display a web page in the browser, support browser forward/backwards navigation, implement callbacks when the web page is loading/loaded, display a busy indicator using the mobile framework and use anchor references to containers.
+This example demonstrates how to display a web page in the browser, support browser forward/backwards navigation, implement callbacks when the web page is loading/loaded, display a busy indicator using the MobileFramework and use anchor references to containers.
 Note that the browser container is not available on Windows or Kinoma Create.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***